warte67/SDOM/docs/progress.md

 ---
 - ### [October 9, 2025]
+    - Codebase rename:
-    - Codebase rename: DisplayObject -> DisplayHandle and AssetObject -> AssetHandle — completed across the C++ sources and Lua scripts.
+        - DisplayObject -> DisplayHandle and AssetObject -> AssetHandle — completed across the C++ sources and Lua scripts.
             - Renamed `DisplayObject` to `DisplayHandle` to help separate from the `IDisplayObject` and to imply `Handle` instead of `Object`.
             - Remamed `AssetObject` to `AssetHandle` to help separate fro the `IAssetObject` and to help imply `Handle` rather than `Object`.
+        - Lua bindings:
-    - Lua bindings: per-instance and prototype handle bindings are registered; unit tests updated to use the new names.
+            - per-instance and prototype handle bindings are registered; unit tests updated to use the new names.
-    - Remaining documentation work: diagrams, design charts and README references still use the old names and must be updated.
+        - Remaining documentation work:
+            - diagrams, design charts and README references still use the old names and must be updated.
+    - **Initialization & Property Audit:**
+        - Audited all constructors (`InitStruct` and `sol::table`) for `IDisplayObject` and related types to ensure every property is initialized with sensible defaults.
+        - Verified that all properties are exposed to Lua via `DisplayHandle` using the new identifier conventions (`snake_case` for properties, `lowerCamelCase` for functions).
+        - Improved inheritance in Lua: derived types now inherit all properties and functions from `IDisplayObject`.
+        - Updated Lua bindings to consistently use `snake_case` for properties and `lowerCamelCase` for functions.
+        - Added and documented missing properties in constructors with clear comment blocks for maintainability.
+        - Added helper lambdas and backward compatibility shims to ease migration to new naming conventions.
+        - Updated documentation and README to clarify property/function naming conventions and inheritance expectations.
+        - All changes verified by new Lua test scripts and unit tests; initialization bugs and missing bindings resolved.
+        - All properties are now initialized in both constructors (`InitStruct` and `sol::table`).
+        - Every property is exposed to Lua via `DisplayHandle` using the new identifier conventions.
+        - Properties use `snake_case` and functions use `lowerCamelCase` in both C++ and Lua.
+        - Inheritance is verified: derived types in Lua inherit all properties and functions from `IDisplayObject`.
+        - Audit of constructors completed; missing properties added and documented with comment blocks.
+        - All Lua bindings audited and updated; properties and functions bound with correct naming conventions.
+        - Lua test scripts confirm inheritance and property/function access.
+        - Documentation and code comments updated to reflect conventions and inheritance expectations.
+        - Refactor for consistency completed; helper lambdas and backward compatibility shims added as needed.
+    - **Startup Refactor**
+        - SDOM’s startup logic has been refactored from legacy, implicit global table parsing (e.g., `Core` or `config`) to an explicit initialization pattern.
+Now, users must directly call `Core:create(config)` and `Core:run()` in both Lua and C++, separating configuration from resource creation and engine startup.
+This change improves clarity, flexibility, and maintainability, and aligns SDOM with modern engine integration practices.
+Legacy support for global tables remains during the transition, but new documentation and examples use the explicit method calls.
+    - **Key changes:**
+        - Deprecate automatic parsing of global tables for startup.
+        - Require explicit calls to `create` and `run` methods.
+        - Separate config parsing from resource creation.
+        - Bind engine functions as Lua globals for direct access.
+        - Update all documentation and examples to reflect the new pattern.
+    - **For full details and migration steps, see:**  [docs/startup_refactor.md](../docs/startup_refactor.md)

 ---
 ## ToDo: